marconius/mtlpyweb/data/2011/1/libre-graphics-meeting-2011.md

 will be back in Montréal in 2011.
 In the past, Libre Graphics Meeting always featured a healthy dose of Python.
 Indeed, essentially all the modern graphic tools on a GNU/Linux desktop are scriptable in Python, if not written in it as the main language.
 We are looking forward for this state of the art conference, which might also allow us to have a graphics special edition in May.
-Stay tuned...<!--:-->
+Stay tuned...

   [Libre Graphics Meeting]: http://www.libregraphicsmeeting.org/2011/index.php